 The sequence in organizational communication is designed for students who wish to seek careers in organizations.
 Communication is central to effectiveness in organizations, whether businesses, multinational corporations, service agencies, churches, industries, schools, or other social institutions.
-As a liberal arts program, organizational communication sensitizes the student to the complexities of communicating and organizing and to the theory and skills necessary for effectiveness in organizational (both as leader and follower).
+As a liberal arts program, organizational communication sensitizes the student to the complexities of communicating and organizing and to the theory and skills necessary for effectiveness in organizations (both as leader and follower).
 Students interested in working as organizational managers and leaders or as organizational communication specialists are taught not only theories and concepts useful for understanding, diagnosing, and changing communication in organizations, but they also learn communication skills requisite to functioning effectively in organizational contexts.
 In addition to the course work required below, students are required to have an internship.
 Students are encouraged to meet this requirement by seeking internships in organizations located in the Greater Los Angeles area.

-COM 200 Communication Theory (3)
+^{}This course may be repeated when topics vary; need consent of advisor for topic.

-COM 300 Introduction to Communication Research (PS, RM, WI) (3)

-COM 301 Rhetoric and Social Influence (3)

-COM 400 Communication Ethics (3)

-COM 220 Fundamentals of Interpersonal Communication (3)

-COM 418 Communication in Organizations (4)

-COM 422 Organizational Development and Training (3)

-COM 450 Communication and Leadership

-COM 483 Small Group Communication (4)

-COM 518 Advanced Organizational Communication (4)

-COM 519 Communication and Conflict (3)

-COM 521 Organizational Communication Analysis

-COM 595 Communication Internship (1)

-Choose two of the following: 6-7 units

-COM 380 Business and Professional Communication(4) COM 385 Argumentation and Advocacy(3) COM 530 Interpersonal Communication Theory(3) СОМ 590 Seminar in Communication.
-(2-4) (Conflict Resolution certificate students may substitute 8 units from COM 441, COM 442, COM 443, COM 444).
+Communication Core Courses: 12 units COM 200 Communication Theory.....(3) Introduction to Communication Research (PS, RM, WI) (3) COM 300 COM 301 Rhetoric and Social Influence (3) COM 400 Communication Ethics (3) Course requirements: 30 units COM 220 Fundamentals of Interpersonal Communication.....(3) COM 418 Communication in Organizations (4) Organizational Development and Training(3) COM 422 COM 450 Communication and Leadership.
+(4) Small Group Communication (4) COM 483 Advanced Organizational Communication (4) COM 518 Communication and Conflict(3) COM 519 Organizational Communication Analysis(4) COM 521 COM 595 Communication Internship (1) Choose two of the following: 6-7 units Business and Professional Communication.
+(4) COM 380 COM 385 Argumentation and Advocacy.....(3) Interpersonal Communication Theory.....(3) COM 530 COM 590 Seminar in Communication (2-4) (Conflict Resolution certificate students may substitute 8 units from COM 441, COM 442, COM 443, COM 444).